 The Mississippi River hosts one of the largest concentrations of bald eagles!

 Did you know the Mississippi River hosts one of North America’s largest concentrations of bald eagles?
 They are drawn to areas of open water in search of fish, their preferred food.
 The Chain of Rocks rapids to the south of the Bridge create open waters which are ideal fishing waters for eagles.
-This event provides a unique opportunity to watch them fish, ride ice floes, soar overhead and roost in nearby trees while learning more about eagles and local wildlife in the comfort of a warming tent!
+The colder the weather, the better the chances of seeing them fish, ride ice floes, soar overhead and roost in nearby trees!

 Fish are the food of choice for bald eagles, so these birds often make their homes in tall trees near large bodies of water with easy access to their favorite food.
 Depending on what other food is available in the area, bald eagles may prey on a wide variety of other foods such as birds, reptiles, amphibians, mammals, and invertebrates.

 When choosing a home site, bald eagles choose locations high up in trees with a wide view of their surroundings and easy access for soaring through the sky.
 Their nests are some of the largest of all bird nests – up to 6 feet wide and 4 feet deep and weighing up to 2 tons.